 What happens when I sell an artwork on Bluethumb?

 When you sell an artwork, you'll be notified by email and a text on your registered mobile.
-You're required to pack the artwork safely by following our guidelines and requirements.
+You're required to pack the artwork safely by following our guidelines and requirements which can be found here.

 Depending on the size of the artwork, your location and accessibility you can choose to either use Bluethumb's couriers or send the artwork via Auspost.
 Read this article about our updated Freight Policy carefully to understand this better.